sanpipop/Arduino-Based-Conveyor-Belt-Sorting-System/README.md

 ## How the System Works

 1. **Entry detection**
    The first IR sensor detects a box entering the conveyor.
-This sensor is handled through an interrupt and can wake the Arduino from power-down sleep mode.
+It is handled through an interrupt and can wake the Arduino from power-down sleep mode.

-2. **Color and weight measurement**
+2. **Color detection and damage inspection**
-   The Arduino reads the box color using a TCS34725 sensor and measures its weight using a 1 kg Load Cell with an HX711 module.

-3. **Damage classification**
+   The color sensor and AI inspection operate during the same inspection stage:
+   - The TCS34725 sensor reads the box color.
-   A webcam captures the box image.
-The ODROID-C4 runs a TensorFlow Lite model to classify the box as `good` or `damage`.
+   - The webcam captures an image of the box.
+   - The ODROID-C4 classifies the box as `good` or `damage`.

-4. **GPIO communication**
+3. **GPIO communication**
-   The ODROID-C4 sends the classification result to the Arduino through GPIO:
+   The ODROID-C4 sends the damage result to the Arduino through GPIO:

    ```text
    0 = good
    1 = damage
    ```

-5. **Box data storage**
+4. **Weight measurement**
+   The box then moves to the weight-measurement stage.
+The Arduino reads a 1 kg Load Cell through the HX711 module and determines the weight category.

+5. **Final decision**
-   The Arduino stores the detected color, weight category, and damage status of the current box before making the sorting decision.
+   The Arduino combines the color, weight, and damage results:

-6. **Sorting decision**
+   - A damaged box is sent to the rejection path.
+   - A box with a weight outside the supported range is also rejected.
-   Boxes with an unsupported weight or a damaged condition are rejected.
-Other boxes are routed according to their weight category and detected color.
+   - Other boxes are routed according to their weight category and detected color.

-7. **Mechanical sorting**
+6. **Mechanical sorting**
    DC gearbox motors move the conveyor.
 SG90 servo motors switch lanes or push the box into the required sorting or rejection position.

-8. **Cycle completion**
+7. **Cycle completion**
-   The system completes the sorting process for the current box before the next box is placed on the conveyor.
+   The next box should be placed on the conveyor only after the current sorting cycle is complete.

 ---